aarush-348/landing-page/README.md

 # landing-page
-An sample landing page using HTML and css
+An sample landing page using HTML and css.
+For reference I used the samsung webpage for S24 Ultra.